 Example of Corporate Espionage

-The FBI has stated that economic espionage is on the rise, seeing a 53 percent increase in these cases against U.S. companies leading to the loss of hundreds of billions of dollars in 2015 alone.
-Let’s look at one example.
-Imagine spies targeting a computer widget manufacturer hoping to gain an edge in their market by stealing manufacturing techniques to make the company more efficient.
-Foreign nationals physically break into the computer plant, taking pictures and videos of the widget company’s proprietary information and immediately send it back to their country of origin in hopes to recreate the technology without having to pay for all the research costs.
+The FBI stated in 2015 that economic espionage was on the rise, seeing a 53 percent increase in these cases against U.S. companies, leading to the loss of hundreds of billions of dollars in 2015 alone.
+For example, imagine spies targeting a computer widget manufacturer hoping to gain an edge in their market by stealing manufacturing techniques.
+Foreign nationals physically break into the computer plant, taking pictures and videos of the widget company’s proprietary information and immediately send it back to their country of origin in hopes of recreating the technology without having to pay for research.

-In another case, a Boston man was convicted on a charge of foreign economic espionage for providing trade secrets to an undercover federal agent posing as an Israeli intelligence officer.
+In a real-life case, a Boston man was convicted on a charge of foreign economic espionage for providing trade secrets to an undercover federal agent posing as an Israeli intelligence officer.
 He was sentenced to six months in prison (followed by six months of home confinement) and a fine of $25,000.

 Theft of Trade Secrets: A Companion Charge

 Economic espionage looks an awful lot like another crime: theft of trade secrets.
 Theft of trade secrets occurs when someone knowingly steals or misappropriates a trade secret for the economic benefit of anyone other than the owner.
 In order to qualify as a trade secret, the information must not be generally known or reasonably ascertainable by others.
-Theft of trade secrets carries a lesser penalty than economic espionage with up to 10 years in federal prison for individuals and fines of up to $5 million for organizations.
+This crime carries a penalty of up to 10 years in federal prison for individuals and fines of up to $5 million for organizations.

 You may not be the star in the next "Mission Impossible" installation, but you can still be the star in a real-life prosecution for economic espionage or a variety of other crimes against the government.
-If you are being accused of a federal crime, be smart and get the best possible defense available.
-Have a skilled federal criminal defense lawyer review your case for free and at no obligation to you and then decide your next move.
+If you're being accused of economic espionage or other related crimes, it's a good idea to get in touch with a local criminal defense lawyer who can explain the consequences of being convicted and help prepare your best defense.